garth/material-components/README.md

 Stateless UI components for react that follow material design.

-Demo
+Demo & Code Examples
 ----

-Take a look at the [demo page](http://garth.github.io/material-components/demo).
+Take a look at the [demo page](http://garth.github.io/material-components/demo) for code examples.

 Installation
 ------------